 While phase two is in progress, it has encountered technical difficulties with the Mustimuhw cEMR.
-While KOSSS has trained all well-being and student support workers on the Mustimuhw cEMR (Community Electronic Record) database and it's been operational since July 2018, the Citizen Portal that was a secondary component and would allow our students/clients access to their workers, is no longer available in Canada.
+While KOSSS has trained all well-being and student support workers on the Mustimuhw cEMR.
+While KOSSS has trained all well-being and student support workers on the Mustimuhw cEMR (Community Electronic Record) database and it's been operational since July 2018, the citizen Portal that was a secondary component and would allow our students/clients access to their workers, is no longer available in Canada.
 We are currently testing an alternative with Mustimuhw and are exploring options.

-Phase three will connect the KOSSS/KOBE education staff portion of Mustimuh cEMR to the KO Health/Mental Health staff.
+Phase three will connect the KOSSS/KOBE education staff portion of Mustimuh cEMR to the KO Health/Mental staff.
 This will allow for any referrals, and access to the KO Health/Mental Health specialized services on a year-round basis.
 KOSSS and KO Health have completed test clients and completed successful transfers of client information and/or files that would support our interdepartmental communication in an efficient and secure manner.